 As this scenic train ride is named after them, I did some googling and found some nice little facts for you about the Pre-Alps.
 This might help you manage your expectations and get you excited about what you can see on the way.

-The Pre-Alpine Express takes you on a train journey from Luzern to St. Gallen in the east of Switzerland.
-Of course, you can also ride the train in the other direction but as I only did one leg, I focus on Luzern to St. Gallen.
+The Pre-Alpine Express takes you on a train journey from Lucerne to St. Gallen in the east of Switzerland.
+Of course, you can also ride the train in the other direction but as I only did one leg, I focus on Lucerne to St. Gallen.

-After you leave the hustle and bustle of Luzern behind, you soon find yourself driving along the shores of Lake Luzern.
+After you leave the hustle and bustle of Lucerne behind, you soon find yourself riding along the shores of Lake Lucerne.
 The beautiful Vierwaldstättersee looks different, no matter how often you see it.

-The train stops a couple of time, allowing people to leave for Mt.
-Rigi and provides you with excellent views of Lake Luzern and Mt.
+The train stops a couple of times, allowing people to leave for Mt.
+Rigi and provides you with excellent views of Lake Lucerne and Mt.
 Rigi.

-It feels like the whole journey, you’re squeezing threw the area between smaller mountains.
-Passing in the valley, along the shores of several lakes, surrounded by picture perfect villages and forest.
+It feels like the whole journey, you’re squeezing through the area between smaller mountains.
+Passing in the valley, along with the shores of several lakes, surrounded by picture-perfect villages and forest.

 As you nearly approach St. Gallen, you pass a couple of bigger and smaller bridges which is exciting to see.
 Those stone arches under the train complete the idea of this scenic train ride in Switzerland.

-The Pre-Alpine Express is a normal operated train that runs on a daily basis.
-It runs 13 times a day in both directions between Luzern and St. Gallen.
+The Pre-Alpine Express is a normally operated train that runs on a daily basis.
+It runs 13 times a day in both directions between Lucerne and St. Gallen.
 You do not need to pay reservations fees and you can just buy a train ticket, either at the SBB ticket machines or online with SOB.
 Rail passes are also valid on this scenic railway journey.

 Trains of the Voralpen Express

 And looking out the window is exactly what you want to do on the Pre-Alpine Express to St. Gallen.
-We took the 9.38 am train from Luzern to St. Gallen and the sun was shining bright on the sky.
+We took the 9.38 am train from Lucerne to St. Gallen and the sun was shining brightly in the sky.
 This gave the foothills of the Alps a soft glow with hazy reflections in the distance.

-After Lake Luzern, we crossed numerous other lakes, each with typical wooden Swiss houses along the shores.
+After Lake Lucerne, we crossed numerous other lakes, each with typical wooden Swiss houses along the shores.
 I loved looking at people’s houses and yards and the green rolling hills.

 Things to do in St. Gallen Switzerland

-Not far from Lake Constance and the border of Germany and Liechtenstein, it is most famous for her University, unique Church and the library.
+Not far from Lake Constance and the border of Germany and Liechtenstein, it is most famous for its University, unique Church, and library.
 I had a full and busy day scheduled for us, so we didn’t stay long in St. Gallen, but her confined cuteness charmed me away.

 Unesco World Heritage Sites in St. Gallen

-We arrived in St. Gallen just before noon and the main centre was filled with youngsters enjoying their lunch break and the sun.
-The view of the Cathedral of St. Gallen and the big square was impressive and the laid back, young, atmosphere made us curious about the town.
+We arrived in St. Gallen just before noon and the main center was filled with youngsters enjoying their lunch break and the sun.
+The view of the Cathedral of St. Gallen and the big square was impressive and the laid-back, young, atmosphere made us curious about the town.